A45 road: Re-designation

-When the new A14 link road between the A1 near Huntingdon and the M1 (at its junction with the M6) was opened to traffic in the mid-1990s, the Cambridge to Felixstowe stretch of the A45 was re-designated as the A14 (and many of the villages the route went through were bypassed) and the St Neots to Cambridge section became part of an extended A428.
+When the new A14 link road between the A1 near Huntingdon and the M1 (at its junction with the M6) was opened to traffic in the mid-1990s, the Cambridge-to–Felixstowe stretch of the A45 was re-designated as the A14 (and many of the villages the route went through were bypassed) and the St Neots–to–Cambridge section became part of an extended A428.
 The route through Felixstowe at the end of the A14 is now the A154.

 Route

 Birmingham to Dunchurch

 The road starts on the A4540 Birmingham Ring Road, bypassing Small Heath and crossing the B4145.
 It passes over the River Cole and meets the A4040 at a grade-separated junction at the Swan Shopping Centre in Yardley.
 It meets the B425 at traffic lights in Sheldon, then enters the borough of Solihull.
 The section of the A45 from Birmingham city centre to the M45 is all dual carriageway — urban dual carriageway with traffic lights until Birmingham Airport, then rural grade-separated between the airport and Coventry.
-The Bickenhill Junction (grade-separated) intersects with the B4438, a dual carriageway access road for the airport, N.E.C. and Birmingham International railway station.
+The Bickenhill Junction (grade-separated) intersects with the B4438, a dual carriageway access road for the airport, the NEC and Birmingham International railway station.
+In December 2024 the new A4545 opened, replacing part of the southern section of the B4438, providing an alternative direct link to the M42.
 There is another grade-separated junction with the M42 junction 6 (three level grade separation with roundabout).
 On this junction, there is also access to the National Motorcycle Museum.
 The road meets the A452 at Stonebridge at a grade separated junction and passes over the River Blythe where the road briefly enters Warwickshire.
 Meriden is bypassed to the north.
 The Heart of England Way passes under the road, and the road enters the borough of Coventry.